LiveViewTech/lvt-public-api/README.md

 When successful this will return a `204` status code with no body.
 All subsequent requests to check in or delete the same stream ID will result in a `404` (This is the same behavior as letting a stream time out).

+## Alerts

+### Media
+Media associated with an alert will either be a mp4 video clip or a jpg image.
+The url associated with alert media is signed when the request is issued and expires after 2 hours.
+If the request is made again, a new signed url will be generated.

 # Disclaimer

 LiveView Technologies makes no representations or warranties with respect to this publication and specifically disclaims any expressed or implied warranties of merchantability or